 Fall is the season to enjoy colorful leaves, smell delicious pumpkin pie, and the start of the holiday season.
-Yet, for drivers, fall is also the season that brings a lot of risks on the road.
+Yet, for fall drivers, fall is also the season that brings a lot of risks on the road.
 So how do you stay safe on the road this fall?

 We’ve prepared a list of fall driving safety tips so you can stay safe on the road during the season.

 - Watch out for animals.
 Fall is the deer mating season, therefore they are most active around dawn.
 If you are traveling between 6 pm and 9 pm, be attentive and alert.
 If you happen to spot a deer on the road, slow down and don’t swerve.
 Swerving can put you at risk of hitting another vehicle or losing control of your car.

 - Be aware of leaves.
 Falling leaves can be hazardous for drivers because they obscure road lines.
 Drive slowly through wet leaves and do not brake.
 Wet leaves can be slippery and increase stopping distance.